HighPriest/itnavigator-for-sale/README.md

 1. Create a `.env` file at the root of the directory.
 It expects 4 variables.
 See the file `.env.sample`.
 The `%MYTWITTER%` and `%MYTELEGRAM%` variables can be left empty, but the domain name and email are manadatory.
 1. Run the `build` command: `yarn build` or `npm run build`.
-This will replace all the strings in the HTML and create a `build` folder with all the assets.
+This will replace all the strings in the HTML and create a `build` folder with all the static.
 In the next step we'll upload this folder

 ## 3. Uploading the files